zoom/meetingsdk-web/README.md

 Checkout the Zoom [Web SDK Sample App](https://github.com/zoom/sample-app-web), and the [Simple Signature Setup Sample App](https://github.com/zoom/websdk-sample-signature-node.js).

-## Open Source Software (OSS) Attribution
-Starting from version 1.9.1, an OSS attribution file (oss_attribution.txt) will be provided in each release.
-Some licenses for OSS contained in our products give you the right to access the source code under said license.
-You may obtain a copy of source code for the relevant OSS via the following link: https://zoom.us/opensource/source.
-Please obtain independent legal advice or counsel to determine your responsibility to make source code available under any specific OSS project.”

 ## Need help?

 If you're looking for help, try [Developer Support](https://devsupport.zoom.us) or our [Developer Forum](https://devforum.zoom.us).
 Priority support is also available with [Premier Developer Support](https://zoom.us/docs/en-us/developer-support-plans.html) plans.